gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 ### General framework of current models

 ### The gist of NLP models: Next word prediction

 ### A list of Tasks and Applications in NLP

+* Classification:
+  * Text classification:
+    * Spam detection
+    * Sentiment Analysis
+  * Word / Token classification:
+    * Named Entity Recognition (NER)
+* Question Answering (QA):
+  * Assistant
+  * Reading comprehension
+* Machine Translation:
+* Summarization:
+* Conversation:
+  * Dialogue system / Chatbot
+* Embedding learning:
+  * Word embedding
+  * Sentence embedding
+  * Document embedding
+* Information Retrieval (IR):
+  * Search Engines
+  * Retrival Augmented Generation (RAG)
+* Text Generation
+* Natural Language Understanding
+* Code Generation
+* Multimodal:
+  * Visual Question Answering (VQA)
+  * Text-to-Image
+  * Image-to-Text
+  * Video-to-Text
+  * Text-to-Video
+  * Audio-to-Text
+* Prompt Engineering

+Sources:
+*

 ## Details

 ### Classical methods

+There are a couple of terms that are general enough to collect them into a glossary and describe separately.

+* **Tokenization**: the process of splitting text into individual units called tokens, which can be words, phrases, or symbols.

+* **Stemming**: the process of reducing words to their base or root form.
+Example: running, rungs, and ran → run.

+* **Lemmatization**: similar to stemming, but lemmatization also reduces words to their base form, but it does so by using a vocabulary and morphological analysis of words, aiming to remove inflectional endings only and return the base or dictionary form of a word, which is known as the lemma.
+It is more accurate than stemming as it uses a knowledge base to obtain the correct base forms.

+* **Chunking**: aka. shallow parsing, chunking is the process of extracting phrases from unstructured text and grouping together the words into chunks based on their part of speech tags.

+* **Stop Word removal**: words that are filtered out before or after processing of natural language data (text) because they are insignificant

+* **Embedding**: what value to assign, vector database

+* **Part of Speech (PoS) tagging**: assigning parts of speech to each word in the text (e.g., noun, verb, adj), based on its definition and contexts.

+* **Named Entity Recognition (NER)**: identifying and classifying named entities in text into predefined categories (e.g., names of persons, organizations, locations).
+It is essential for information extraction tasks to identify important elements in the text.

+* **Bag of Words**: a kind of representation of a text, getting by transforming it into fixed-length vectors by counting how many times each word appears.
+It disregards the order of words but allows for the comparison of different texts based on their content. (maybe put into hand-crafted embeddings)

+* **n-grams**: continuous sequences of n items from a given sample of text or speech.
+They help in capturing the context of words in a document by considering a contiguous sequence of items.
+Useful for prediction and classification tasks.

 ### Character Encoding Standards

+Characters are symbols but machines understand numeric data (binary data).
+Thus we need to map characters into numeric values (codes).
+Character encoding deals with problems by defining a table (mapping) with the corresponding character and its code.
+Here we briefly introduce some of the most prominent character encoding standards created for different requirements.

+* **Character set**:
+  * a defined collection of characters (‘a’, ‘b’, …), symbols (‘$’, ‘♣’, ‘§’’, …), and control codes (NUL ‘\0’, TAB ‘\t’, LF ‘\n’, …)
+  * Examples: ASCII character set, Unicode character set.
+* **Character encoding**:
+  * the process of assigning numbers (code point) to a character set
+  * allowing them to be stored, transmitted, and transformed using digital computers
+  * establishing the rules for converting characters into binary code and back
+* **Character encoding standard**:
+  * a specific character encoding
+  * Examples: ASCII, Unicode
+  * think of it as a table, which enumerates characters supported, and their belonging unique numbers (code points)
+* **Encoding Scheme**:
+  * specifying how the code points are represented in binary
+  * defining the rules for converting characters into byte sequences and vice versa
+  * Examples: UTF-8, UTF-16, ISO-8859-1
+* **Fixed-length vs. Variable-length encodings**:
+  * **Fixed-length encoding**: each character is represented by the same number of bytes
+    * Example: UTF-32
+  * **Variable-length encoding**: different characters may have different byte lengths
+    * Example: UTF-8, UTF-16

+Character Encoding Standards:
+* **ASCII** (American Standard Code for Information Interchange):
+  * in the 1960s
+  * using 7-bit code points
+    * can represent 128 different characters
+* **extended ASCII**:
+  * using 8-bit code points
+    * can represent 256 different characters
+  * new microprocessors (1970s) preferred to work with power of 2
+  * characters 128-255 were never standardized
+* **ISO 8859-1** (Latin-1):
+  * in the late 1990s
+  * 15 different 8-bit character sets were created to cover many alphabets
+  * lacks a couple of hungarian letters ('ő', 'ű')
+* **ISO 8859-2** (Latin-2):
+  * generally intended for Central or Eastern European languages that are written in the Latin script
+  * supports Hungarian langauge
+* **Unicode**:

 ### Tokenization and Embeddings

+When working with text, we need to convert human-readable text (strings) into the form which can be processed by Neural Networks.
+Since these models work with numerical vectors, we need a method to perform this mapping.
+However, there are a couple of design decisions we have to make: which part of the text should be represented by a single vector: a character, a word, or something between?
+Tokenization is dealing with this problem.
+How to map the tokens to vector representations?
+What features of the text do we want to capture by the vector space?
+The topic of embeddings focuses on these considerations.

+**Summary and Glossary**:

+Mapping text into vector representations:
+* <ins>Text</ins>: a complex assembly of words and sentences, characterized by a well-defined structure that encapsulates a lot of connections and relationships between different parts.
+* <ins>Vectors</ins>: Neural Networks require scalar values (vectors, matrices, tensors) as input data.
+So we have to transform textual data into vector represented data by not leaving the structure and rich information encoded in.
+We want a vector belonging to a token (e.g. a word) to contain the meaning of that word.
+* <ins>Vector space</ins>: each token has a vector representation which vectors are in a (vector) space.
+This space has a dimensionality, where different dimensions or directions can represent a semantic notion, meaning.
+Also words with similar meaning can reside near to each other in this vector space.
+* <ins>Tokenization</ins>: we need to split input text into tokens (atomic parts).
+Each token will have a belonging vector.
+* <ins>Token</ins>: the atomic part that the Language Model will use an entry of the input sequence.
+* <ins>Embedding</ins>: each token has a belonging value in the vector space, which is called embedding.
+This mapping usually is learned: the structure is formed during a training by taking the information of a large text collection (corpora).
+* <ins>Dictionary</ins>: at the end of tokenization and embedding process, we will have a dictionary (a key - value mapping pair), where the keys are unique tokens (characters, words, sub-words), and the value is the embedding vector representation in the learned vector space.
+There are a couple of engineering decisions we have to decide: what is the size of the dictionary (how many different tokens we have)?
+What is the dimension size of the embedding vector space (how big the vector representation of a token)?

+Different approaches and solutions were created during the history of progress to answer these challenges and decisions.
+Here we introduce a couple of them (the mainstream).

 #### Tokenization

 #### Embeddings

 #### Text embeddings